-Liberals have advocated intervention by both public and private spheres.
+Liberals have advocated intervention in both public and private spheres.
 The liberal view is that government should act positively to achieve outcomes rather than to simply set a tone.
 On busing, for example, even though it violates the liberty they espouse, liberals believe that the result to be achieved (integrated education) justifies government action.
 They have a similar view with respect to group versus individual treatment.
-Given their belief in the possibility of a more perfect society, they are inclined to promote public policy that benefits groups rather than individuals.
+Given their belief in the possibility of a more perfect society, they are inclined to promote public policy that benefits groups rather than policies that focus on individuals.

 Given this view, the liberal attitude towards blacks is not hard to detect.
-It is reflected in the use of the central government and other institutions to benefit blacks as a group, to produce results rather than simply opportunities for results.
+It is reflected in the use of the central government and other institutions to benefit blacks as a group, activities to produce results rather than simply opportunities for results.
 The tactical approach of the liberals has been to create and support various interest groups and special organizations that are a part of their coalition.
-Such groups exist for blacks as for labor, public education, health, progressive farming, and other interests.
+Such groups exist for blacks, as they do for labor, public education, health, progressive farming, and other interests.
 Liberals have never been a homogeneous group, but rather a collection of special interest groups that had in common only the notion of actively creating a better society.
-Inconsistencies between the interests of these special groups were sublimated, and their overarching goal of a just society was emphasized.
+Inconsistencies between the interests of these special groups were sublimated, and their overarching goals of a just society were emphasized.

-In their treatment of blacks, liberals tend to be democratic, but they reserve for themselves the status of senior partners in the institutions and movements.
+In their treatment of blacks, liberals tend to be somewhat democratic, but they reserve for themselves the status of senior partners in the institutions and movements.
 In some cases paternalism characterizes the liberal's relationship with blacks.
 The pattern is present in personal relationships and most especially in institutional ones.
 While liberalism was the dominant influence between 1930 and 1980, liberals have never really been in full command or confident about their power.
 Even during the depths of the Depression, liberals were on the defensive.
-This was in large part camouflage their social engineering motives and adopt some of the platitudes of the conservatives.
+This was in large part because their view of social engineering is inconsistent with American society's espousal of individual traditions and values.
+Liberals have often been forced to camouflage their social engineering motives and even adopt some of the platitudes of the conservatives.